johnjones4/JohnJonesFour.com/src/posts/2021-11-01-go-serverless-twitter-meme-bot.md

 ## The Lambda Handler

-Bringing it altogether, the functions all get called by our Lambda handler:
+Bringing it altogether, a Lambda handler calls all these functions:

 ```go
 func handler(ctx context.Context, event events.CloudWatchEvent) {